Kansas State University: Student life

 K-State has twelve residence halls on campus: Boyd Hall, Ford Hall, Goodnow Hall, Haymaker Hall, Marlatt Hall, Moore Hall, West Hall, Putnam Hall, Van Zile Hall, and the new Wefald hall, completed in 2016.
 The Living Community at Jardine, and Smurthwaite, as well as Jardine Apartments.
 Smurthwaite, Ford, and Boyd Halls are all female.
 Haymaker and Marlatt Halls were all-male residence halls until the fall semesters of 2002 and 2009 respectively, when they became co-educational.
 The residence halls are divided into three complexes: Derby, Kramer, and Strong.

 K-State implemented an academic honor code in 1999.
 When students are admitted, it is implied that they will adhere to the Honor Pledge: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."

 Kansas State has more than 400 student organizations.

 Student media include KSDB-FM "Wildcat 91.9", KKSU-LD "Channel 8", the Kansas State Collegian, and the Royal Purple Yearbook.

 Alma Mater is the name of the official school song of Kansas State University.
 In 1888, when the university was still Kansas State Agricultural College, H.W.
 Jones submitted the song as part of a school-wide contest.
 It was originally a four-stanza song and, over the years, some lyrics have changed.
 The song is sung at most K-State sporting events by fans, students and alumni.
 Wildcat Victory and Wabash Cannonball are both commonly used as fight songs.
 Wildcat Victory is used by many high schools as their fight song.
-Since the early 2010s, K-State students have chanted obscenities at sporting events toward their rival, the University of Kansas, to Darude's Sandstorm and the Wabash Cannonball.
-This tradition has continued despite the efforts of Hall of Fame Football Coach Bill Snyder, Kansas State Basketball Coach, Jerome Tang, and Band Director, Frank Tracz.
+Since the late 2010s, K-State students have chanted obscenities at sporting events toward their rival, the University of Kansas, to Darude's Sandstorm and the Wabash Cannonball.
+This tradition has continued despite the efforts of football coach Bill Snyder, basketball coach Jerome Tang, and band director Frank Tracz.